ashleychontos/sort-a-survey/README.md

   - TOB has 8 targets
 ```

 And now you have our TESS-Keck Survey sample, it's as easy as that!
+If you'd like to see plots of this sample and/or more verbose output, please check out the jupyter notebook or the paper by Chontos+2021 that discusses this all in more detail.

 ## Features